walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

  * callback - A function which is called whenever the [player.BlockPlaceHook event](https://ci.visualillusionsent.net/job/CanaryLib/javadoc/net/canarymod/hook/player/BlockPlaceHook.html) is fired

  * priority - optional - see events.on() for more information.

+### events.heldItemChange()

+#### Parameters

+ * callback - A function which is called whenever the [player.HeldItemChangeHook event](https://ci.visualillusionsent.net/job/CanaryLib/javadoc/net/canarymod/hook/player/HeldItemChangeHook.html) is fired

+ * priority - optional - see events.on() for more information.